Importing Packages

 Exploring Echoregions Lines Functionality#

-This notebook parses bottom values from an Echoview .evl file and creates a bottom mask for the corresponding Echogram data.
+This notebook parses seafloor values from an Echoview .evl file and creates a seafloor mask for the corresponding Echogram data.

 # Importing Packages